TBM: Running your Practice, Part 2 -- Levels of Maturity

 Think of a RACI chart, where project best practices include assignment of participation.
 In any IT project (and product effort) collaboration and participation is mandatory for the Product Management "practice."

-For our example department, they have achieved an Operational Excellence state of 2; the department is fully executing on the first two cells in that row.
+For our example department, they have achieved an Operational Excellence state of 1; the department is barely executing on the lowest cell in that row.

-For Business Orientation, the department has not progressed beyond Level 1, the lowest tier.
+For Business Orientation, the department has progressed just to Level 2, the second lowest tier.

 To share an unlikely but actual episode, there was an entity whose response to their grading was this: